HEULQ/HEULQ.github.io/about.md

 my Team blog:
 <a target="_blank" href="http://blog.csdn.net/loser_light"> LOSER_LIGHT </a>
-have some articles about ACM.
+,which has some articles about ACM.

 <p>